slackapi/steno/README.md

 [![Build Status](https://travis-ci.org/slackapi/steno.svg?branch=master)](https://travis-ci.org/slackapi/steno)

-Steno is a tool for recording and replaying HTTP requests and responses, to and from the Slack Platform, in order to generate testing fixtues for a Slack App.
+Steno is a tool for recording and replaying HTTP requests and responses, to and from the Slack Platform, in order to generate testing fixtures for a Slack App.

 In record mode, Steno is a two-way HTTP proxy that captures each request and response that passes through it (initiated from either the Slack App or the Slack Platform) and writes them to disk as **scenarios**.